 The benefits of CBG

-CBG presents a rich pharmacological profile that could potentially have a lot of benefits for neurodegenerative conditions like Huntigton’s disease, ALS, Parkinson’s disease, and MS. It may also be of great benefit in inflammatory conditions like colitis, and also for metabolic conditions like diabetes and obesity.
+CBG effects present a rich pharmacological profile that could potentially have a lot of CBG benefits for neurodegenerative conditions like Huntington’s disease, ALS, Parkinson’s disease, and MS. It may also be of great benefit in inflammatory conditions like colitis, and also for metabolic conditions like diabetes and obesity.
 Once again, it’s extremely important to note that CBG research is still in its infancy and is very limited.
 Scientific evidence of its efficacy and safety in humans is practically non-existent.

 The potential of CBG as a neuroprotector

-CBG is currently being studied as a potential treatment for neurodegenerative conditions such as Huntington’s disease, ALS, Parkinson’s disease and multiple sclerosis.
+The medical uses of CBG are currently being studied as a potential treatment for neurodegenerative conditions such as Huntington’s disease, ALS, Parkinson’s disease and multiple sclerosis.
 Scientists believe the neuroprotective properties of CBG (but also CBD) are mediated mainly through their interaction with the PPARγ receptor (which is not technically part of the endocannabinoid system).

 CBG and Huntington’s disease